 This report profiles Spain’s fixed and wireless broadband markets, together with developments in related technologies such as fibre, and broadband powerline.
-The report also provides broadband subscriber forecasts to 2021.
+The report also provides broadband subscriber forecasts.

 Vodafone Spain contracts Huawei to upgrade its HFC network with DOCSIS3.1, launches a 1Gb/s broadband service to four million premises;

 Movistar aiming to provide 100% FttP coverage by 2024;

 Vodafone signs fibre wholesale access deal with Telefónica;